Consequences of a Criminal Conviction on Immigration Status

 What is a crime of moral turpitude?

 Anyone who is not a U.S. Citizen may be deported or declared inadmissible for past criminal conduct.
 If you are not a lawful permanent resident and you are convicted of a removable offense, you likely will be removed, and the need for hiring a criminal defense specialist is critical.
 For Lawful Permanent Residents, there is some hope even if you are convicted of a removable offense because the law provides for Cancellation of Removal under certain circumstances.
-The lawyers with LEWIS & DICKSTEIN, P.L.L.C. have vast experience in helping those individuals who are not United States Citizens through the criminal defense process and doing whatever is necessary to achieve a resolution that will result in the least possible immigration consequences.
+The lawyers with LEWIS & DICKSTEIN, P.L.L.C. have vast experience in helping those individuals who are not United States Citizens through the criminal defense process, and doing whatever is necessary to achieve a resolution will result in the least possible immigration consequences.
 Because the immigration consequences of criminal convictions can be devastating to a client and their family, we understand that everything possible must be done to get charges dismissed, if possible.

 Experienced Criminal Defense Lawyers Who Can Help You